Family: Salviniaceae (Water Fern Family)

 Duration and Habit: Annual, Perennial Fern

-Salvinia is a rootless, aquatic fern.
-Emergent groups of leaves (fronds), oblong and flat or semi-cupped, grow in chains and float on the water surface forming dense mats.
-Leaves grow in pairs and are approximately 1/2 inches wide and 1 inch long.
-A brown, thread-like leaf hangs underwater; all join at a node along a horizontal, underwater stem.
+Salvinia is a rootless, floating aquatic fern.
+Emergent groups of leaves (fronds), oblong and flat (smaller growth forms) or semi-cupped/folded (larger growth forms), grow in chains and float on the water surface forming dense mats.
+Leaves grow in pairs and grow to approximately 1/2 inches wide and 1 inch long.
+Brown, thread-like leaves hang underwater, joining at a node along a horizontal, underwater stem and are similar in appearance to a root system.
 The upper surface of the green leaves is covered with rows of white, coarse hairs, acting as a water repellent.
 The hairs of giant salvinia are joined at the tips in an egg beater shape.

-Ecological Threat: Dense mats of salvinia shade out native aquatic species and reduce dissolved oxygen levels in the water.
+Ecological Threat: Dense mats of salvinia shade out native aquatic species and decaying leaves can reduce dissolved oxygen levels in the water.
 Agricultural water use is impacted as salvinia obstructs intake pipes for irrigation.
-Recreational fishing and boating may be hindered by dense mats.
+Recreational fishing, boating, and duck hunting are often significantly hindered by dense mats.

-Biology & Spread: While Salvinia may reproduce via spores as other ferns do, U.S. populations more commonly reproduce via budding from both attached nodes or broken stems.
+Biology & Spread: While salvinia may reproduce via spores as other ferns do, U.S. populations more commonly reproduce via budding from both attached nodes or broken stems.
 As many as five lateral buds can be found at one node.
 Populations can double every 2 weeks in the wild, and small quarter-acre ponds have been completely covered with giant salvinia in as little as 6 weeks from the point of invasion.
+Salvinia is easily spread by hitchhiking on boats and locally by birds and aquatic mammals and can also spread within water bodies and basins by wind, currents, and flooding.

-History: Giant salvinia is a popular aquarium plant.
-It was first detected outside of aquarium and landscape cultivation in South Carolina in 1995, was found in Texas in 1997, and rapidly spread to other southern states over the following years.
+History: Giant salvinia is a popular aquarium and water garden plant.
+It was first detected outside of aquarium and landscape cultivation in South Carolina in 1995, was found in Texas in 1997, and rapidly spread within Texas as well as to other southern states over the following years.

 U.S. Habitat: Salvinia thrives in slightly acidic, high nutrient, warm, slow-moving freshwater.
 Found in streams, lakes, ponds, ditches, and even rice fields.
 Resistant to periods of low temperature, dewatering, and elevated pH levels.
-Low tolerance to salinity.
+This invasive plant has low tolerance to salinity and does not tolerate brackish waters.

 U.S. Nativity: Introduced to U.S.